BeetBox-Bot/BeetBox/README.md

 The following features are planned for future development:

-- `/skip`: Skip to the next track in the queue
-- `/nowplaying`: Display the title and artist of the current track
-- `/queue`: Display the list of tracks in the queue
 - `/add <query>`: Search for tracks and add them to the queue
 - `/volume <level>`: Set the volume level for playback
 - `/lyrics`: Display the lyrics of the current track